data-lessons/SQL-business/_episodes/04-sql-joins.md

 The output will only have one **item_id** column

-We often won't want all of the fields from both tables, so anywhere we would have used a field name in a non-join query, we can use `table.colname`.
+We often won't want all of the fields from both tables, we can select the columns by using `table.colname`.

 For example, what if we wanted only the invoice_id, Item_Description, Bottle_Volume_ml, Bottle_Retail_Price?
 Sometimes table names are very long, it is handy to give alias to table names.